BobSomething/ShallowCyan/README.md

     b. piece.cpp - all the implementation of piece.hpp
     c. board.hpp - all board stuff related
     d. board.cpp - all the implementation of board.hpp
+    e.
+Makefile (or equivalent) - facilitate the compilation of our files

 1. Implement all the pieces
     a.
 Have a struct piece_t - generic type.